 How to Calculate Your Long-Term Care Insurance Costs

 Some websites such as Genworth Financial provide interactive calculators that can estimate what long-term care premiums may be like in your area.
+The AALTCI also has a quote comparison tool, while AARP can provide you a quote for insurance through New York Life.
 Prices and policies can vary, depending on the state.

 Tips on Paying for Long-Term Care

-• A financial advisor can help you devise an insurance plan and figure out how you’re going to pay for it.
+- A financial advisor can help you devise an insurance plan and figure out how you’re going to pay for it.
 Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/FangXiaNuo, ©iStock.com/tumsasedgars, ©iStock.com/syahrir maulana